thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 - Handling MQTT protocol logic, including client connections, subscriptions, and message routing.
 - Managing integration entities — processing create, update, and delete requests and storing them in the database.
-- Sending integration validation requests (for configuration validation or connection checks) to TBMQ IE.
+- Sending integration validation requests (for validating configuration or connection checks) to TBMQ IE.
 - Publishing integration configuration events to TBMQ IE.
-- Matching incoming MQTT messages against active integration subscriptions and forwarding them to TBMQ IE when applicable.
+- Matching incoming MQTT messages against integration subscriptions and forwarding them to TBMQ IE when applicable.

-The broker is stateless with respect to integrations and can be scaled horizontally to handle increasing MQTT traffic.
+The broker is stateless with respect to Integration Executor and can be scaled horizontally to handle increasing MQTT traffic.

 #### TBMQ Integration Executor Component